sevenecks/lambda-moo-programming/toast-stunt-programmers-guide/toaststunt-programmers-guide.md

 endfor
 ```

-The value of the variable ‘evens’ after executing these statements is just as in the previous example: the list
+The value of the variable `evens` after executing these statements is just as in the previous example: the list

 `{2, 4, 6, 8, 10}`